 ALBANY, N.Y.
-(NEWS10) – On Saturday, August 28, around 10:40 p.m., Police responded to an area of Sherman Street and Henry Johnson Boulevard for reports of shots fired.
+(NEWS10) – On Saturday, August 28, around 10:40 p.m., police responded to the area of Sherman Street and Henry Johnson Boulevard for reports of shots fired.

-Police said they responded to an area of Sherman Street and Henry Johnson Blvd., and discover shots had been fired near that location, where Police found a 46-year-old man in 100 block of Elk Street, with a gunshot wound to the hand.
+Police said they discovered shots had been fired near that location.
+Police found a 46-year-old man in 100 block of Elk Street, with a gunshot wound to the hand.

-In additon Police said a call shorlty after in the area of Hudson Avenue and Henry Johnson Blvd, a 42-year-old man was discovered with a gunshot wound to the torso, where he was treated at the scene by EMS, and transported to Albany Medical Center.
+In addition, police said a call came in shortly after, for gunshots in the area of Hudson Avenue and Henry Johnson Blvd.
+A 42-year-old man was discovered there with a gunshot wound to the torso.
+He was treated at the scene by emergency medical services and transported to Albany Medical Center.

-Staff from Albany Medical Center also notified police that two men, ages 17 and 25, entered the emergency room with a gunshot wounds.
+Staff from Albany Medical Center also notified police that two men, ages 17 and 25, entered the emergency room with gunshot wounds.
 The 17-year-old sustained a gunshot wound to the upper leg and the 25-year-old to his back.
-Subsequenlty, a 48-year-old man walked into Albany Memorial Hospital with a gunshot wound to the abdomen.
+Subsequently, a 48-year-old man also walked into Albany Memorial Hospital with a gunshot wound to the abdomen.

 Albany Police said through its investigation, it was determined that all five men were shot during the incident on Sherman Street near Henry Johnson Boulevard.

-A call of a separate shooting incident occurred in the area of Grand Street and Madison Avenue, on Sunday, August 29, around 12 a.m., where Police said evidence was consistent with gunshots fired.
+A separate shooting incident occurred in the area of Grand Street and Madison Avenue, on Sunday, August 29, around 12 a.m.
+Police said they found evidence consistent with gunshots being fired.

-Shortly after, staff from Albany Medical Center Hospital notified police that a 31-year-old man entered the emergency room with a gunshot wound to the torso and his ankle.
+Shortly after, staff from Albany Medical Center Hospital notified police that a 31-year-old man entered the emergency room with a gunshot wound to his torso and ankle.

-At this time both incidents remain under investigation, it is unknown if they are connected Police said.
+At this time both incidents remain under investigation, police said it is unknown if they are connected.